The person at the center of this case

 Investigating agency: Lincoln County Sheriff's Office | 01-07862.

-One of Hyatt's sneakers was found near Boiler Bay Cove, less than one mile from their last known location.
+One of Hyatt's shoes was discovered near Boiler Bay Cove, less than one mile from their last known location.

 Any information, no matter how small, could be crucial to solving this case.